• Accessibility

 Spend the day at North-South Lake (pictured), the biggest state campground in Catskills Park.
 The grounds are home to historic, diverse trails and two lakes for swimming and fishing, along with rental facilities for kayaks, canoes, and other water-sport gear.
 Hike to an overlook for sweeping views of five states, fish for largemouth bass, or play a pickup volleyball game at the beach.
 If you’re traveling with a resident grillmaster, a picnic lunch is easy with an on-site picnic pavilion and charcoal grill rentals.

 After working up an appetite, head into Tannersville, home of a charming main street lined with shops and restaurants.
-Local favorites include the casual comfort-food emporium Mama's Boy Burgers, and the quirky Twin Peaks Coffee and Donuts.
-Tannersville is also home to a surprisingly hopping nightlife scene, especially in the winter when the après-ski crowd takes over—so don't be surprised if you end up spending the night.
+Local favorites include the casual comfort-food emporium Mama's Boy Burgers, and the kitschy Last Chance Antiques & Cheese Cafe with crowd-pleasing fondue.
+Tannersville is also home to a surprisingly hopping nightlife scene, especially in the winter when the après-ski crowd from Hunter Mountain takes over—so don't be surprised if you end up spending the night.

 Bar located in Deer Mountain Inn